micronovasrl/trace32-sunxi-scripts/README.md

-# trace32-sunxi-scripts
+# Trace32-Sunxi-Scripts
-A collection of trace32 .cmm scripts dedicated to sunxi(Allwinner) platform
+A collection of board specific trace32 .cmm scripts dedicated to sunxi(Allwinner) platform